Gizra/drupal-elm-starter/server/README.md

  * Actualize/re-encrypt Google Drive credentials in `gdrive-service-account.json.enc`
  * Actualize/re-ecrypt GitHub credentials in `.travis.yml`

-For the last two point, see the longer version below.
+For the last two points, see the longer version below.

 ### Google Drive integration
 WDIO test failures are automatically uploaded to Google Drive.
 The credentials